stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 ---
-title: "Compiling Scala Native in a Github Action; Alternatives to GraalVM"
+title: "Compiling Scala Native in a GitHub Action; Alternatives to GraalVM"
 categories:
   - Scala
 tags: